The lowdown on IUDs: Loop Contraceptives

 5. How effective is the IUD as a method of birth control?

 The IUD is a highly effective method of birth control.
 When using the hormonal IUD, roughly two out of 1000 women become pregnant in the first year.
-When using the copper IUD, about six out of 1000 women become pregnant in the first year.
+When using the copper IUD or loop contraceptives, about six out of 1000 women become pregnant in the first year.
+Making a small chance of pregnancy and hormonal changes loop contraceptives side effects.

 Most pregnancies that occur with IUD use happen because the IUD is expelled from the uterus unnoticed.
 IUDs are most likely to come out in the first few months of IUD use, after being inserted just after childbirth, or in women who have not had children.